God is not looking for greatness from those who would follow Him. God is looking for humble servants who will love others with humble hearts.

 Part of the problem is that once I saw God’s will as some mountain before me, I imagined it must be a big task, and therefore a great one.
 Because, after all, I had been taught God had a plan only I could fulfill.

 Now, God may have worked that way for some believers.
 Providing some grand call and purpose that was revealed to them.
 If we breeze over the stories in the Bible, it may seem that God works this way with most people who follow Him.
-But I have come to believe faith-oriented teachers should take great care they are not creating that expectation in followers of Christ – particularly newer ones.
+But that is not what the Bible actually shows.
+Rather, the Bible reveals that God is not looking for greatness from us.

 Why Doesn’t God Give Me a Great Thing to Do?

 Today’s passage is where the script flips on a character in the Bible asking this very question.
-The entire story is found in 2 Kings 5.
+The entire story is found in 2 Kings 5, and a man named Naaman who found out that God is not looking for greatness.

 Naaman was a great commander in the Aramean Army who suffered from leprosy.
 An Israeli girl who was a maid to Namaan’s wife – a person captured through an Aramean raid of Israel, no less – told Naaman’s wife about a prophet in Israel who could heal Naaman.